2015–16 All-Ireland Intermediate Club Hurling Championship

 The 2015–16 All-Ireland Intermediate Club Hurling Championship is the 12th staging of the All-Ireland Intermediate Club Hurling Championship, the Gaelic Athletic Association's secondary inter-county club hurling tournament.
 The championship began on 4 October 2015 and ended on 7 February 2016.

 The All-Ireland final was played on 7 January 2016 at Croke Park in Dublin, between Bennettsbridge from Kilkenny and Abbeyknockmoy from Galway, in what was their first ever meeting in the final.
 Bennettsbridge won the match by 1-17 to 1-14 to claim their first All-Ireland title in this grade, having won the All-Ireland Club JHC title in 2015.

+Bennettsbridge's Nicky Cleere was the championship's top scorer with 0-33.